6 Latihan Kardio untuk Ibu Hamil Tanpa Risiko Berlebihan

 2. Swimming

-Swimming and other water sports are excellent for pregnant women because the water helps support the body's weight, reducing pressure on the joints and back.
-Furthermore, swimming can help relieve swelling in the feet and hands, which is common in pregnancy.
+Swimming and other water sports are excellent for pregnant women because the water supports body weight, reducing pressure on joints and the back.

 3. Stationary Cycling

-Cycling outdoors may be unsafe for pregnant women due to the risk of falls.
-Instead, a stationary bike can be a good alternative.
-Stationary cycling is low-impact and can be done at an intensity appropriate for a pregnant woman's condition.
+Outdoor cycling may not be safe for pregnant women due to the risk of falling.
+Instead, stationary cycling can be a good alternative.

 4. Prenatal Yoga

-Before starting cardio exercise, it's crucial to consult a doctor or midwife.
-They can provide advice tailored to your pregnancy and health.
+Before starting cardio exercise, it is crucial to consult a doctor or midwife.
+They can provide advice tailored to the pregnant woman's condition and health.

-Don't overtrain.
-Use the "talk test" method to check your training intensity.
-If you can still talk without running out of breath, the training intensity is appropriate.
+Do not over-exercise.
+Use the "talk test" method to check exercise intensity.
+If you can still talk without being out of breath, the exercise intensity is appropriate.

-Wear loose-fitting clothing and supportive athletic shoes to avoid injury.
+Wear loose clothing and supportive athletic shoes to avoid injury.
 Comfortable clothing also helps reduce the risk of overheating.

 4. Drink Enough Water